sharmapranjal99/CODSOFT/README(guess_the_number_game).md

 2. Open the project in any Java IDE (e.g., IntelliJ IDEA, Eclipse, NetBeans, or VS Code with Java extension).

-3. Locate the file containing the main method (e.g., atmInterface.java).
+3. Locate the file containing the main method (e.g., numberGame.java).

 4. Run the program from the IDE.